Copenhagen metropolitan area

 The Copenhagen metropolitan area or Metropolitan Copenhagen (Hovedstadsområdet, [ˈhoːð̩stæðsʌmˌʁɔːðət], literally "The Capital Area") is a large commuter belt (the area in which it is practical to commute to work) surrounding Copenhagen, the capital of Denmark.
 It includes Copenhagen Municipality, Frederiksberg and surrounding municipalities stretching westward across Zealand.
-It has a densely-populated core surrounded by suburban settlements.
+It has a densely populated core surrounded by suburban settlements.

 The metropolitan area has several current definitions and also some historical, now defunct, definitions.
 The most widely accepted is the area which is strategically managed by the Finger Plan.
-The modern post 2007 version includes the four provinces Københavns by (Copenhagen city), Københavns omegn, Nordsjælland and Østsjælland, with a total land area of 2 778 km² and over 2 million inhabitants (16 March 2018;updated statistics from 1 January 2018 on cities (Danish byer, (singular) by) published later).
+The modern post 2007 version includes the four provinces Københavns by (Copenhagen city), Københavns omegn, Nordsjælland and Østsjælland, with a total land area of 2 778 km2 and over 2 million inhabitants (16 March 2018;updated statistics from 1 January 2018 on cities (Danish byer, (singular) by) published later).
 It should not be confused with the Øresund Region or the Capital Region of Denmark.
+The public transit company of all of East Denmark, except Bornholm, is called Movia.

 Finger Plan

 The area has been planned according to the Finger Plan, which has given it six fingers of S-trains and a western connection S-line (Ringbanen or line F).
 Urbanization stretching out from central Copenhagen.
 One railroad and two metro lines over Amager have been formed.
 The Amager railroad continues to Sweden by bridge.

 Copenhagen metropolitan area is the largest of the commonly used definitions for the Copenhagen area.
-It has been defined administratively by the former Capital Region and is also known locally as HT-området (Capital Traffic area) because it is the zone where the capital traffic company formerly known as HT operates (now Movia), and is therefore the limit for how far you can go on a Copenhagen bus or train-ticket.
+It has been defined administratively by the former Capital Region and is also known locally as HT-området (area once served by the publicly owned mass transit company) because it was the zone where the capital area public traffic company formerly known as HT operated (now Movia), and was therefore the limit for how far you could go on a Copenhagen bus or train-ticket.
 Until 2007 the area consisted of Copenhagen and Frederiksberg Municipalities, Copenhagen County, Frederiksborg County and Roskilde County.
-After the municipality reform of Denmark 1 January 2007, the Danish counties were abolished and Vallø municipality which was a part of the metropolitan area was merged with Stevns municipality which was outside the metropolitan area and the new Stevns municipality became a part of the metropolitan area.
+After the municipal reform of Denmark 1 January 2007, the Danish counties were abolished and Vallø municipality which was a part of the metropolitan area was merged with Stevns municipality which previously was outside the metropolitan area and the new Stevns municipality became a part of the metropolitan area.

 Copenhagen metropolitan area now consists of 28 of the 29 municipalities of the Capital Region (all except Bornholm) as well as the municipalities of Greve, Køge, Lejre, Roskilde, Solrød and Stevns from the Region Zealand.

-By this definition, the metropolitan area has a population of 2,016,285 (As of 1 January 2016) covering an area of 3030 km2 over 34 municipalities with a density of 665/km² (1725/sq mi).
+By this definition, the metropolitan area has a population of 2,016,285 (As of 1 January 2016) covering an area of 3030 km2 over 34 municipalities with a density of 665/km2 (1725/sq mi).